arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites-OSX/HOL.md

 	_Configuring **Database Settings**_

-1. Once the web site is created, you will see it listed on the **Web Sites** section.
+1. Once the web site is created, you will see it listed on the **Websites** section.

 	![WordPress Web Site](images/wordpress-web-site.png?raw=true "WordPress Web Site")